- 2017 Prayers for Peace Day - Worship Resources

 Broader Church: Students ae required to attend at least one Church of the Brethren Annual Conference, one district conference, and a significatn ecumenical, interfaith or intercultural event.

 Calling the Called is held every so many years by the Virlina District.
 During this event people gather to hear the call stories of many pastors and other church leaders.
 Participants are challenged to seek God's call for their own lives in ministry as God's servants.
-While there is not another Calling the Called planned for the future as of right now, the plan is to have another one in the next few years.

 To watch the video from the previous event and get more information, click here: Calling the Called 2012 Promotional Video